adunato/writer/README.md

 1. Open a bash terminal in *text-generation-webui\extensions*
 2. Type ``` git clone https://github.com/adunato/writer.git ```
-3. Restart text generation webui
+3. Restart Text Generation Web UI

 ## How To Use :book:

 ### Writer Pad :memo:

-The Writer Pad is your primary workspace.
+The Writer Pad is the primary workspace.
 It functions similarly to the Notebook mode in Text Generation Web UI.
 Use this text box to write, edit, and generate text as per your needs.
 For best LLM generation, keep each paragraph under the LLM tokens limit (e.g. 2000), then hit "Process Paragraph" and start a new one with the context from the previous ones fed automatically to the LLM.

 ### Session :floppy_disk: